zeling595/tp/docs/UserGuide.md

 * Prefixes that are not listed in the format of the command may be parsed as part of another.

 Examples:
-*  `editPerson 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `editPerson pid/1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the person with ID 1 to be `91234567` and `johndoe@example.com` respectively.
-*  `editPerson 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.
+*  `editPerson pid/2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.
-*  `editPerson 3 a/ pid/2 Tembusu College` Edits the address of the 3rd person to be `pid/2 Tembusu College`.

 #### Deleting a person : `deletePerson`